-To determine the dominant periods in the water vapor time series from our groundbased radiometers, a spectral analysis of the time series of the ground-based observations is performed.
-One approach for a spectral analysis of a time series is the Fourier Transformation.
-However, a Fourier Transformation requires an equally spaced time series.
-This is not the case for our ground-based observations of water vapor, since there are always days without measurements, e.g., during rainy days or during technical in-

-- terruptions.
-A method that can handle non-uniformly spaced time series is a harmonic analysis with sinusoidal least squares fits.
+To determine the dominant periods in the water vapor time series from our ground-based radiometers, a spectral analysis of the time series of the ground-based observations is performed.
+One approach for a spectral analysis of a time series is the Fourier transformation.
+However, a Fourier transformation requires an equally spaced time series.
+This is not the case for our ground-based observations of water vapor, since there are always days without measurements, e.g., during rainy days or during technical interruptions.
+A method that can handle nonuniformly spaced time series is a harmonic analysis with sinusoidal least-squares fits.
+Here, we use a sinusoidal least-squares fit including an offset and a linear term.
 Since the vertical water vapor profiles of our microwave radiometers are retrieved on a constant pressure grid, we process the data on every pressure grid point as individual time series.
 The least-squares spectral analysis is performed for periods from 4 to 28 days to capture the quasi 16-day wave and to check for dominant waves besides the quasi 16-day wave.
-For each period between - 4 and 28 days with a spacing of 0.5 days, the sinusoidal least-squares fit is applied individually and the amplitude of the fitted sine wave determines the value of the spectral analysis for the given period and pressure level.
+For each period between 4 and 28 days with a spacing of 0.5 days, the sinusoidal least-squares fit is applied individually and the amplitude of the fitted sine wave determines the value of the spectral analysis for the given period and pressure level.
 The least-squares spectral analysis is performed for the whole time series during boreal winter 2011/2012, i.e., from 1 December 2011 to 31 March 2012.

-5 3.2 Bandpass filtering of ground-based observations
+3.2 Bandpass filtering of ground-based observations

-To investigate the temporal evolution of the quasi 16-day-wave, a bandpass filter is applied to the ground-based observations of mesospheric water vapor.
+To investigate the temporal evolution of the quasi 16-daywave, a bandpass filter is applied to the ground-based observations of mesospheric water vapor.
 A bandpass filter is used because the actual period of the quasi 16-day wave is not exactly 16 days, but varies between 12 and 20 days.
 Therefore, the bandpass filter was designed to suppress oscillations in the time series with periods shorter than 14 days and higher than 20 days.
-14 days were chosen instead of 12 days at the lower cut-off period of the bandpass to minimize a potential influence of the 10 day wave, which is one of the normal modes according to Salby (1981a, b).
+Fourteen days were chosen instead of 12 days at the lower cutoff period of the bandpass to minimize a potential influence of the 10-day wave, which is one of the normal modes according to Salby (1981a, b).
 The filter type is a finite impulse response (FIR) filter using a Hamming window whose size is 3 times the center period of the bandpass filter of 17 days, i.e., 51 days.
-The filtering is done with Matlab using a zero-phase filter in both the forward and the reverse direction according to Oppenheim and Schafer (1989).
+The filtering is done with MATLAB using a zero-phase filter in both the forward and the reverse direction according to Oppenheim and Schafer (1989).
 This filter was described in a previous study on oscillations in atmospheric trace species (Studer et al., 2012).